Six Pregnancy Side Effects You Can Prevent!

 These symptoms usually occur during the first trimester of pregnancy and since it’s mostly manifested in the morning, it’s referred to as morning sickness.
 To avoid this specific symptom, keep some crackers or biscuits next to your bed so you can eat something before waking up.
 You also need to avoid drinking fluids together with meals in the morning.
 Taking six small meals frequently instead of three large ones is recommended for keeping your nausea down.

 Weight gain results from the collection of fats.
 Do not surrender to your increasing inability to move.
 Work out lightly, take a walk so your body retains flexibility and toxins are released.
 You will want to stay fit and nimble especially as labor draws near.
 Weight gain during pregnancy can also lead to varicose veins or aggravate existing ones.
-Consult with your doctor or specialist like The Sheen Vein Institute to see if you may have some options to treat them.
+Consult with your doctor or specialist to see if you may have some options to treat them.

 Stress and Anxiety